 FIRST AID KITS and SAFETY MANUAL

 Each Manager, Coach, Player Agent, and League Official will be issued a Safety Manual and First Aid Kit at the beginning of the season.
-The manager will acknowledge the receipt of both by signing in the space provided below when taking possession of these articles.
+The manager will acknowledge the receipt of both via the League's website.